-- 6. To change the TUN mode service type, select the UCP or TCP radio button. - 7.
-To change the TUN mode service port, type the port number that you want to use in the field.
+- 6. To change the TUN mode settings, do the following: - To change the TUN mode service type, select the UDP or TCP radio button.
+The default protocol for TUN mode is UDP. - To change the TUN mode service port, type the port number that you want to use in the field.